Griffith Street Upgrade

 - Heavy canopy lopping and pruning has been undertaken on many trees following significant large branch failures

 - The trees have surpassed their peak aesthetic value and are nearing the end of their useful life expectancy

 Four standard road options were provided to the consultant to assess the impacts of construction.

 Options included 8 and 11 metre wide roads with varied parking arrangements.
-To demonstrate the impact on the tree root zones on existing trees (based on 8 metre road width), a construction impact plan has been developed.
+To demonstrate the impact on the tree root zones on existing trees (based on 8 metre road width), a construction impact plan was developed.

-The arborist's report concludes that the upgrade of Griffith Street is likely to have a major impact on the trees and because they are in their final years of useful life, it’s proposed to remove them all to allow the road upgrade to proceed.
-New trees will be planted in their place.
+The arborist's report concluded that the upgrade of Griffith Street is likely to have a major impact on the trees and because they are in their final years of useful life, they should be removed and replaced with new trees.

 Key points from the meeting are included in the meeting notes.

 A second residents meeting was held on 11 October 2017 to discuss the streetscape.
 Refer meeting notes to find out more